 Support groups are usually organized around an issue of concern for all participants.
 Within the group, participants are encouraged to share their stories and support each other under the guidance of our counselors.
 Information and education about the specific topic are important parts of the meetings.

 Meet Your Counselor

-Marina received a Master of Arts in Community Counseling from Siena Hights University.
-She is currently pursuing a doctoral degree in Health Psychology at Walden University.
+Marina received a Master of Arts in Community Counseling from Siena Hights University and a doctoral degree in Health Psychology at Walden University.

 Marina has devoted much of her training to specializing in the fields of perinatal mood disorders, couples therapy, domestic violence, adjustments to divorce, post-traumatic stress.
 Other interests include adult ADHD, caregiver burnout, chronic illness, stress, anxiety and depression.

 Marina worked for 12 years as an Individual Family Support coordinator at the Beaumont Hospitals’ Parenting Program providing support to first-time parents through new baby adjustment issues.
 She has extensive experience supporting families through the transition to parenthood and specializes in the assessment and treatment of mood disorders during pregnancy and after having a child.
 Marina can conduct therapy in English and Spanish, and can help French and German speaking clients as well.